atomisthq/docs/docs/developer/first_delivery.md

 });
 ```

-For completeness, we may want to check for case-insensitivity when looking for `README.md`, but for this tutorial it should be enough.
+For completeness, we may want to check for case-insensitivity when looking for `README.md`, but for this tutorial this `includes` match should be enough.

-Our complete `pushTest` method should look like this:
+Our complete `pushTest` method looks like this:

 ```typescript
 import { filesChangedSince, goal, GoalInvocation, PushListenerInvocation, pushTest } from "@atomist/sdm";